iterative/dvc.org/static/docs/commands-reference/import.md

 > running it internally expands this URL into a regular S3, SSH, GS, etc URL by
 > appending `/path/to/file` to the `myremote`'s configured base path.

-Another way to understand the `dvc import` command is as a short-cut for more verbose `dvc run` commands.
+Another way to understand the `dvc import` command is as a short-cut for a more verbose `dvc run` command.
 This is discussed in the [External Dependencies](/doc/user-guide/external-dependencies) documentation, where an alternative is demonstrated for each of these schemes.